1856 United States presidential election: Results

+30.6% of the voting age population and 79.4% of eligible voters participated in the election.

 The campaign had a different nature in the free states and the slave states.
 In the free states, there was a three-way campaign, which Frémont won with 45.2% of the vote to 41.5% for Buchanan and 13.3% for Fillmore; Frémont received 114 electoral votes to 62 for Buchanan.
 In the slave states, however, the contest was for all intents and purposes between Buchanan and Fillmore; Buchanan won 56.1% of the vote to 43.8% for Fillmore and 0.1% for Frémont, receiving 112 electoral votes to 8 for Fillmore.

 Nationwide, Buchanan won 174 electoral votes, a majority, and was thus elected.
 Frémont received no votes in ten of the fourteen slave states with a popular vote; he obtained 306 in Delaware, 285 in Maryland, 283 in Virginia, and 314 in Kentucky.
 Of the 1,713 counties making returns, Buchanan won 1,083 (63.22%), Frémont won 366 (21.37%), and Fillmore won 263 (15.35%).
-One county (0.06%) in Georgia split evenly between Buchanan and Fillmore.
+One county (0.06%), in Georgia, was split evenly between Buchanan and Fillmore.

-This would be the only presidential election where the Know Nothing Party put up a campaign, as the party began to splinter.
+This would be the only presidential election where the Know-Nothing Party put up a campaign, as the party began to splinter.
 After the Supreme Court's controversial Dred Scott v.
 Sandford ruling in 1857, most of the anti-slavery members of the party joined the Republicans.
-The pro-slavery wing of the American Party remained strong on the local and state levels in a few southern states, but by the 1860 election, they were no longer a serious national political movement.
+The pro-slavery wing of the American Party remained strong on the local and state levels in a few Southern states, but, by the 1860 election, they no longer were a serious national political movement.
 Most of their remaining members either joined or supported the Constitutional Union Party in 1860.